 As you know at Two Mile Ash School we are committed to the well-being of your child/children.
 Therefore, I would like to introduce myself and provide you with some useful information regarding your child’s health.

-My name is Mrs Cathie Stone and I have been Matron at Two Mile Ash School for a few years now.
-I work alongside Mrs Sue Lee-Delisle, and between us, we staff the Medical Room between 08.30 and 16.30 Monday to Friday.
+My name is Mrs Cathie Stone and I have been Matron at Two Mile Ash School for over 10 years.The Medical Room ios staffed between 08.30 and 16.30 Monday to Friday.
 If you have any medical or other relevant concerns regarding your child/children, please do not hesitate to contact me.

 If your child/children require medication throughout the day such as antibiotics, inhalers, eye drops etc. please send them into school for matron’s attention.
 The medication must be clearly labelled with your child’s name and class, stating the dose, frequency and the time required for each school day by completing an authorisation form.
 You can collect one of these from reception or Matron or you can send in an accompanied letter granting matron permission to administer the medication.